-Situational
+1. Situational

-Situational vulnerability should always be assessed on a case-by-case basis.
-It is important to remember all consumers can be situationally vulnerable, and vulnerability is dynamic.
+Vulnerability should always be assessed on a case-by-case basis.
+It is important to remember all consumers can be vulnerable, and vulnerability is dynamic.

-Vulnerability may be caused by the personal situation or circumstances of the consumer; the timing and nature of the decision; the consumer's level of knowledge, skills or ability; and the effectiveness of tools and communications made available to them by businesses to assist in decision-making.
+Vulnerability may be caused by the personal circumstances of the consumer; the timing and nature of the purchase or decision; the consumer's level of knowledge, skills or ability; and the effectiveness of tools made available to them by businesses to assist in decision-making.

-Situational vulnerability can be caused by, for example, cognitive impairment, low income, illness, loneliness or social isolation.
-This list is by no means exhaustive.
+Situational vulnerability can be caused by, for example, cognitive impairment, low income, loneliness or social isolation.